A-katimas/GNL/README.md

-# GNL
+*This project has been created as part of the 42 curriculum by <Jtardieu>*
-Get NExt Line
+# Get NExt Line

 ![prout](https://media.tenor.com/2l4-h42qnmcAAAAj/toothless-dancing-toothless.gif)